shareloqs/MPSDynamics/README.md

 To set up a simulation we require an MPS representing our initial wave-function and a Matrix Product Operator (MPO) representing our Hamiltonian.

 MPSDynamics.jl contains various functions for generating MPSs and MPOs used for simulating certain models, but no attempt is made to be comprehensive.
-For generic MPO constuction, one can use the [ITensors.jl](https://github.com/ITensor/ITensors.jl) package and convert the resulting object into a form compatible with MPSDynamics.jl using the function MPOtoVector.
+For generic MPO constuction, one can use the [ITensors.jl](https://github.com/ITensor/ITensors.jl) package and convert the resulting object into a form compatible with MPSDynamics.jl using the function `MPOtoVector`.

 In this example we will consider the spin-boson model.
 First we define parameters and generate the MPO.